 Unlike three-toed sloths which are more active during the day, two-toed sloths prefer the night.
 The sloths sleep 15 to 20 hours a day and wake at night to feed.

-1 and 10 million bison are born white.
-And they are considered sacred to Native Americans.
+1 in 10 million bison are born white, and they are considered sacred to Native Americans.

 There are over ten different wild duck species at the park.